SuduIDE/sudu-editor/README.md

     ```

 3. If you also need to build the desktop app, you need Microsoft Visual Studio 2022

+   Do not use installer UX, there is commandline below that install only necessary componets

    3a: IDE: https://aka.ms/vs/17/release/vs_community.exe
     ```
     vs_community.exe --wait --p --norestart --nocache --locale en-US --add "Microsoft.VisualStudio.Workload.NativeDesktop;includeRecommended"